The absence of no is not consent

 50 real statements from 50 women.

-We asked women around the world to share the moments they tried to say to say ‘no’ but were overlooked or ignored by the other party.
+We asked women around the world to share the ways they tried to say ‘no’ that were overlooked or ignored by the other party.
 50 real women gave us 50 real signs they used to try to stop a sexual encounter.
 By sharing these statements, we want to help the world become aware of all the different ways to say ‘slow down’ or ‘stop’.
 Because every Shade of No deserves to be recognised and respected.

 ‘NO’ is not the only way to say NO.